 Three of our dealership subsidiaries in northern California currently make fixed-dollar contributions to the Automotive Industries Pension Plan (the "AI Pension Plan") pursuant to collective bargaining agreements between our subsidiaries and the International Association of Machinists (the "IAM").
 The AI Pension Plan is a "multiemployer plan" as defined under the Employee Retirement Income Security Act of 1974, as amended.
 Three of our dealership subsidiaries actively contribute to the AI Pension Plan under collective bargaining agreements with the IAM.
 These subsidiaries employ approximately 160 individuals, which constitutes less than 2% of our total workforce.
 In March 2008, the Board of Trustees of the AI Pension Plan notified participants, participating employers and local unions that the AI Pension Plan's actuary had issued a certification that the AI Pension Plan was in critical status.
-In conjunction with the AI Pension Plan's critical status, all participating employers were required to increase employer contributions to the AI Pension Plan (the "IAM").
-2023, the Plan vear commencing January 1, 2023, with the projected pension liability underfunded by approximately \$1.0 billion and projected to become insolvent in the 2032 plan year.
+In conjunction with the AI Pension Plan's critical status, all participating employers were required to increase employer contributions to the AI Pension Plan for a seven-year period which commenced in 2013.
+As of April 2023, the AI Pension Plan's actuary certified that the AI Pension Plan remained in Critical Status for the plan year commencing January 1, 2023, with the projected pension liability underfunded by approximately \$1.0 billion and projected to become insolvent in the 2032 plan year.
 In July 2023, the Pension Benefit Guaranty Corporation approved an application by the AI Pension Plan for special financial assistance in the amount of approximately \$1.1 billion to address the underfunded status of the plan.
-Under applicable federal law, any employer contributing to a multiemployer pension plan.
+Under applicable federal law, any employer contributing to a multiemployer pension plan that completely ceases participating in the plan while the plan is underfunded is subject to payment of such employer's assessed share of the aggregate unfunded vested benefits of the plan.
+In certain circumstances, an employer can be assessed withdrawal liability for a partial withdrawal from a multiemployer pension plan.
 If any of these adverse events were to occur in the future, it could result in a substantial withdrawal liability assessment that could have a material adverse effect on our business, financial condition, results of operations or cash flows.